Many visitors who travel to Indonesia arrive in Jakarta and catch only glimpses of West Java in passing; however, it’s worth spending time here.

 4) Meet The Fishermen Of Pangandaran Peninsula

-While Pangandaran’s convenient location makes it popular with locals, this beach is largely off the radar of international tourists.
 Located on the south coast of West Java, with beach resorts located about 137 miles from Bandung.
-The Pangandaran peninsula offers an amazing assortment of sites from black and white sand beaches, family-friendly places to swim and spectacular sunsets.
+The Pangandaran peninsula offers an amazing assortment of sites, from black and white sand beaches, family-friendly places to swim, and spectacular sunsets.

-Traditionally, locals would meet fisherman on the shore to help them pull in the nets of their afternoon catch.
+Traditionally, locals would meet fishermen on the shore to help them pull in the nets of their afternoon catch.
 This tradition continues today, so you can help with the nets or capture it on film.
-Seafood lovers can find fresh fish, squids, crabs, prawns and more at the restaurants and food on the eastern coast.

 Pananjung beach, on the western end of the peninsula, is a family-friendly swim spot close to the Pangandaran National Park, where you can explore jungle flora and fauna.
-You may also encounter monkeys, deer, buffaloes and other exotic animals.
+You may also encounter monkeys, deer, buffalo, and other exotic animals.

 5) Surf At Cimaja Beach In Palabuhanratu

-Surf-lovers in Jakarta often spend their weekends chasing waves around Palabuhanratu due to its convenient location.
-The waves can be intense so a better alternative is a few kilometers west.
+The waves can be intense, so a better alternative is a few kilometers west.
 You can find more consistent surf hidden in Cimaja, a quiet fishing and rice-growing village.

-What’s your favorite West Java experience?
-Please share in the comments below!
+What’s your favorite West Java nature experience?